Welcome to the Visa Unit!

 U.S. Embassy Tokyo

 Please also see our Customer Service Statement page.

-There will be no visa service at the U.S. Embassy Tokyo as follows:
+There will be no visa service at the U.S. Embassy Tokyo on Friday, April 25.

 Are you traveling to the United States with ESTA?

 All nationals or citizens of VWP countries who plan to travel to the U.S. for temporary business or pleasure will require an approved Electronic System for Travel Authorization (ESTA) prior to boarding a carrier to travel by air or sea to the U.S. under the VWP.
 For more information, please see U.S. Embassy ESTA page.

 Companies charging extra fee for the service are NOT operating on behalf of the U.S. Government.